A forward-thinking design that normalizes mental healthcare

-The 27 acre grounds have opened up to the city to become part of the residential environment.
-The goal was not to look like a hospital, but to weave itself into the fabric of the community by offering services like a street side cafe that doubles as a client training centre, a public gymnasium, and a gallery to showcase the art therapy program.
+While several mental health facilities have incorporated a public-private spatial hierarchy to achieve a normalized environment, none have gone as far as CAMH, whose three separate European-scaled, transparent buildings on 27-acre grounds have become part of downtown Toronto’s urban fabric.
+The facilities include youth and geriatric inpatient unit, outpatient clinics, gym, administration and parking.
+The goal to weave the facility into the fabric of the community by offering services like a street side cafe that doubles as a client training centre, a public gymnasium, and a gallery to showcase the art therapy program.
 Operating under the recovery model of care, CAMH has blurred the lines between public and treatment space so clients can transition back into the community and thrive.

 We're better together